Path of Exile Class Ascendancy Tier List

 Champion (Duelist Ascendancy) performs really well in melee based builds.
 The Ascendancy notable here is "Fortitude" which grants you permanent Fortify --this is huge!
 Champion is the go-to ascendancy if you hate the slow playstyle of a Juggernaut but want somewhat similar survivability.
 Getting the Fortitude node and acquiring at least 6000 health (with capped resists) will pretty much guarantee you that you wont get one-shot, making it a great choice for melee players in HC leagues.

 Gladiator (Duelist Ascendancy) is the best ascendancy for block builds but it also shines in bleed melee builds.
-Though, in the current Betrayal league meta it is arguably the best Ascendancy for Herald of Agony builds on the HC ladder.
+Though, in the current Synthesis league meta it is arguably the best Ascendancy for Herald of Agony builds on the HC ladder.

 Pathfinder (Ranger Ascendancy) has lost it's popularity because the meta shifted away from the DoT builds that were very strong during Delve League.
 Nevertheless, Pathfinder is still a very strong pick for DoT (Toxic Rain, Caustic Arrow) builds and is the only way to reach elemental damage immunity (via permanent flask uptime) in certain build setups -- volatile dead for example.
 Overall, Pathfinder will cost a lot to maximize the damage output in order to become PvE end-game viable such as previously mentioned ascendancies.